smitwaman/Fundamentals-of-Azure/Blob storage.md

+Azure Storage, Blob Storage

+●	Azure Storage offers the following options

+○	Blob Storage: Massively scalable object store for data objects.
+It is suitable for

+■	HTTP based file retrieval

+■	Distributed file access

+■	Media Streaming

+■	Log and archival purposes

+■	Data analysis

+○	File Storage: File system storage for the cloud.
+This is ideal for

+■	Replacing or supplementing on-premises storage

+■	“Lift and Shift application”

+■	Shared application settings

+■	Development purposes

+○	Table Storage: This is a NoSQL based storage system.
+It can be used for

+■	Storage of high volume structured data

+■	Storing datasets without complex joins and foreign keys

+■	Querying data with clustered indices

+■	Accessing data using the OData protocol and LINQ queries

+○	Storage Queue: Messaging storage for reliable messaging.
+This is used for

+■	Storing a list of asynchronous tasks

+■	Passing messages from an Azure web role to a worker role

+●	The different storage options available are

+○	Standard: Uses Magnetic drives and is best for bulk storage or infrequently accessed data

+○	Premium : Uses Solid State drives and is best used for IO intensive applications, like databases, and Azure Virtual Machine drives.

+●	The following replication options are available

+○	Locally Redundant Storage (LRS): The replicas are created in the same datacenter as the original

+○	Geo-Redundant Storage(GRS): The replicas are created in a different geographical region

+○	Read-Access Geo-Redundant Storage(RA-GRS): The replicas are created in a different geographical region, but with reduced performance and in read-only mode.

+●	The NuGet Package provides the APIs for the SDKs provided by Microsoft.

 **Azure Storage Options: Blob Storage**

 Azure Blob Storage is a scalable object store designed to store large amounts of unstructured data.
 Here's a detailed explanation along with deployment steps on Azure: